 Positive: The third episode is named after a made up horror movie.

 Slow Motion or “The Bullet Time” technique is used when Buffy runs.
-Who directed this scene Zack Snyder or The Wachowski Brothers/Sisters?
+Who directed this scene The Wachowskis?
+The creators of The Matrix Trilogy.

 Cyrus is shown wearing a yellow poncho or raincoat.
-Georgie from Stephen King’s It wore a yellow raincoat during the prologue.
+Georgie from Stephen King’s “It” wore a yellow raincoat during the prologue.
 “It: Chapter 1” came out in 2017.

-A certain plot point reveals something to set up later episodes.
+A certain plot point reveals something setting up later episodes.